koenmatt/kp_proj/README.md

 ## 📄 License

-This project is mine don't steal pls.
+This code is mine don't steal pls.

 ---